 How to Apply Self-Tanner

 One splotch on your white comforter, one streak down your calf, or one thick stripe on your new blouse, and it's game over.
 It's a challenge trying to keep self-tanner only on your skin and not over everything else.
 It helps to stay in your bathroom when you're applying it, but if the room is too small, just be sure to move furniture or fabric out of the way.
 Moisturize your elbows, knees, wrists, and ankles, then pump out some product onto your tanning mitt — although if you're using a tanner in a spray can, it's easier to apply to your skin first.
 Using big and small circular motions, gently rub the product on your skin until you're evenly coated.
+If you need to touch up any spots, use a wet wipe, like Kleenex Wet Wipes Gentle Clean ($1.49, Target), to remove excess self-tanner.
 Let it dry for a bit, then go back and see if there are any spots you missed.
 Once you're finished, allow it to dry.
 It will get darker as time passes, and before you know it, you'll have the perfect summer tan!

 There are a few great tricks and tips you can do before, during, and after applying sunless tanner to make the process go smoothly and to make your tan last longer.
 Before application, use a dry brush to improve circulation and reduce cellulite or use a body scrub while you're in the shower to remove dead skin cells.
 This gives you an even, smooth surface to apply the self-tanner.